syncfusion-content/angularjs-docs/angular-1/WaitingPopup/Getting-Started.md

 ## Add WaitingPopup Widget

-To render the ejTagCloud using angular directive, we need to inject the ej angular directive with modules.
+To render the ejWaitingPopup using angular directive, we need to inject the ej angular directive with modules.

  In a real-time login page scenario, when you click the Login button, the WaitingPopup is displayed.